Financial Aid FAQ's

 Requested documents may be faxed to our office at (580) 477-7716.
 Please be sure to complete all forms and sign where indicated.

 I think I make too much money.
 Should I apply for aid anyway?

 Yes.
 Many families mistakenly think they don't qualify for aid and prevent themselves from receiving financial aid by failing to apply.
 Many conditions are taken into consideration when your aid is being calculated.
 There are also a few sources of aid such as unsubsidized Stafford and Plus loans that are available regardless of need.

 When should I complete my FAFSA?
 Is it better to wait until the income tax forms have been completed?

-Send n the form as soon as possible after January 1.
+Send in the form as soon as possible after January 1.
 Although it is better to do your taxes early, it is ok to use estimates of your income, so long as they aren't very far off from the actual values.
 You will have an opportunity to correct any errors later.
 If you wait too long, you might miss the deadline for state aid.
-The Oklahoma Tuition Aid Grant (OTAG) deadline for best consideration is April 15 of each year.
+The Oklahoma Tuition Aid Grant (OTAG) deadline for best consideration is March 1 of each year.

 Do I need to be admitted to WOSC before I can apply for financial aid?

 No. You can apply for financial aid any time after January 1.
 To actually receive funds, however, you must be enrolled and seeking a degree at WOSC.